Canary-Prism/WebToonLink/README.md

 ## Historical Changelog

+### 1.3
+* added a feature where if a subscriber is unavailable it will be removed from memory

 ### 1.2
 * fixed response message not being ephemeral when `/message get` is invoked on an unitialised channel